kyegomez/Pegasus/README.md

 * **Parallelization, Asynchrony, and Other Optimizations:** To ensure seamless operation even with large amounts of data, we're planning to implement parallelization, asynchronous operations, and other optimizations in the model.

+* Remake in Jax using dynamic sparse flash attention

 Thank you for considering contributing to PegasusX.
 Your expertise and commitment to this project are what make it thrive.
 Let's build the future of multimodal embeddings together.